PowerOps-MK/replace-action/README.md

 ## Usage

 ### Example workflow
-This example replaces `hello` with `world` in all of your project files.
+This example replaces `hello` with the input for the given JSON file

 ```yaml
 name: My Workflow